KyawZin-boop/E-library/README.md

 # Shop Website

-A simple shop website built with Laravel.
+A simple library website built with Laravel.
 This project includes basic e-commerce functionalities like user authentication, product display, and an add-to-cart system.
 However, some features are incomplete (details below).

 ## Features